In this guide we’ll answer the following questions:

 - Student loan payment history

 Variable Rate vs. Fixed Rate

 All federal loans have a fixed interest rate, but private loans also have a variable rate option.
-With variable rates, the interest rate generally start lower than fixed rates but can then go either up or down each year (depending on the index rate).
+With variable rates, the interest rate generally starts lower than fixed rates but can then go either up or down each year (depending on the index rate).
 Variable rates can be a gamble.
 If you’re lucky, your student might earn a lower interest rate, or you could be unlucky and get stuck with a higher one.
 This also affects payments—your child could end up paying more one month and paying less another month, or vice versa.
-Variable rates are generally not recommended for longer term loans.
+Variable rates are generally not recommended for longer-term loans.

-People looking for structure and predictability should consider fixed rate loans.
+People looking for structure and predictability should consider fixed-rate loans.
 With these, what you see is what you get.
 Rates do not fluctuate and instead stay constant throughout the duration of the loan.

 Make sure you discuss the pros and cons of each option with your student before anybody signs for a private loan.

 Most college students don’t have enough of a credit history to qualify for a student loan.
 Therefore, you as a parent will have to step in as a co-signer.
 By co-signing, you’re essentially backing your child with your own established credit, so the lender is much more willing to approve the student loan.
 One advantage to co-signing is that you and your child may earn a lower interest rate!